 - Scratch and cracked corn are also a good supplement.
 These are cheap, and provide a big caloric punch.
 They are like candy, basically.
 Throw your chickens a big handful of candy a few times a day, and they should put weight on quickly!

 - Easy access.
 Be sure that your chickens always have feed available during their waking hours.
 They should always have access to a full feeder.
 Some people make the mistake of only feeding their chickens once or twice a day, but chickens need to “graze” at their feeder all day long.

 How to Take Weight Off of a Fat, Overweight Chicken

 - Exercise is important.
 If your chickens are confined, perhaps you can let them free range even for a few hours a day.
 Or build them a larger pen, ideally a mobile pen that you can take out into the yard to let them scratch in the grass.

-- When giving overweight hens a treat, make it fruit and vegetables instead of carbs and “chicken candy.”
+- Avoid "chicken candy."
+When giving overweight hens a treat, make it fruit and vegetables instead of carbs and “chicken candy.”
 Do not feed scratch or cracked corn to overweight chickens.
 Be sure they always have access to a proper layer feed, but not to any extra treats that might increase their caloric intake.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2010 E L Danvers